Why?

-And I encourage commentary from my readers (if there are any out there), because human observations only have meaning if assigned it by other humans.
+And I encourage commentary from the blogging community, because human observations only have meaning if assigned it by other humans.
 I am deeply interested in the meaning others find out there.
 So, please share.

 War